Azathothas/Stars/README.md

 - [criteo/command-launcher](https://github.com/criteo/command-launcher) – A command launcher 🚀 made with ❤️
 - [crtsh/ct_monitor](https://github.com/crtsh/ct_monitor) – Certificate Transparency log monitor
 - [cruise-automation/fwanalyzer](https://github.com/cruise-automation/fwanalyzer) – a tool to analyze filesystem images for security
+- [csyezheng/ip-scanner](https://github.com/csyezheng/ip-scanner) – This script is used to find the fastest IP for a given site such as Google Translate, Cloudflare, GitHub, etc.
 - [cterence/tailout](https://github.com/cterence/tailout) – Spawn an exit node for your tailnet anywhere
 - [cube2222/octosql](https://github.com/cube2222/octosql) – OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [cuducos/chunk](https://github.com/cuducos/chunk) – 🧱 Chunk is a download manager for slow and unstable servers